tools-study/journal/drafts/draft_42.md

 ### 4.1 TimeVault: Molecular Time Travel for Cellular Transcriptomes

-In 2025, a transformative technology was published in Science: TimeVault, a genetically encoded "molecular time machine" that enables living cells to record and store complete snapshots of their cytosolic transcriptomes for future retrieval and sequencing (Horns et al., 2025).
+In 2025, a transformative technology was published in Science: TimeVault, a genetically encoded "molecular time machine" that enables living cells to record and store complete snapshots of their cytosolic transcriptomes for future retrieval and sequencing (Chao et al., 2026).

 TimeVault exploits vault particles — large (13 MDa), hollow, barrel-shaped protein shells that naturally self-assemble in the cytoplasm of most eukaryotic cells but whose endogenous function had remained enigmatic for decades.
 The engineering strategy was elegant: vault particles were modified to incorporate a poly(A)-binding protein (PABPC1) domain on their interior surface.
-When expressed in cells, these engineered vault particles capture cytosolic mRNAs through their poly(A) tails and encapsulate them within the protective vault shell (Horns et al., 2025).
+When expressed in cells, these engineered vault particles capture cytosolic mRNAs through their poly(A) tails and encapsulate them within the protective vault shell (Chao et al., 2026).

 The stored transcriptome is stable in living cells for more than 7 days — far exceeding the ~2–8 hour average half-life of mammalian mRNAs — because the vault shell physically protects encapsulated RNAs from cytoplasmic nucleases and degradation pathways.
 Stored mRNAs can be released and sequenced on demand by lysing cells and disrupting vault particles, yielding a transcriptome-wide snapshot of the cell's state at the time of capture.

 TimeVault was applied to capture transient stress responses and to reveal gene expression changes underlying drug-naïve persister states in lung cancer cells that evade epidermal growth factor receptor (EGFR) inhibition.
-By capturing transcriptomes before drug treatment and then analyzing surviving persister cells, TimeVault linked past gene expression patterns to future cell fates — a form of biological retrospection that was previously impossible (Horns et al., 2025).
+By capturing transcriptomes before drug treatment and then analyzing surviving persister cells, TimeVault linked past gene expression patterns to future cell fates — a form of biological retrospection that was previously impossible (Chao et al., 2026).

 **Information metrics.** TimeVault captures the full mRNA content of a cell at a single moment — approximately ~200,000 mRNA molecules representing ~10,000–15,000 expressed genes in a typical mammalian cell.
 At single-gene resolution, this represents ~15,000 × log₂(dynamic range) ≈ 15,000 × 14 ≈ 210,000 bits of transcriptomic information per cell per capture event.
 Persistence is 7+ days in living cells.
 The technology does not alter the genome, making it non-heritable but repeatable through re-expression of vault particle components.